Circuit Mechanisms of Learning

 You can navigate to the “Movies” to see some cool displays of our methods.

 We seek the operational rules by which neural circuits for experience-dependent olfactory behavior utilize molecular and cellular mechanisms to shape neuronal properties and generate behavioral changes.
-To achieve this goal, we pursue the following aims:

 Our results provided critical foundations to further characterize the circuit mechanisms of learning.
 Our current research addresses the following questions.